Queen Margaret Academy: History

+St Margaret's School, 1856

 The origins of the school can be traced back to 1831, when the first attempts were made to establish a school to educate Catholic children in Ayr.
 The original St Margaret's school was founded in 1856 on the site of what is now St Margaret's Church Hall in Elba Street, Ayr.
 Administered by the church authorities, money was tight, resources scant and discipline harsh.
 Years of determined hard work saw standards and pupil numbers rise.

 In 1893 the school moved to Whitletts Road, adjacent to Craigie Park, where over seventy-three years it developed from a purely primary to a combined primary and secondary school.
 An additional building and huts were erected in the early 20th century to cope with the rising school roll.
 After the Second World War such was the overcrowding that St Catherine's Primary School was built at Dalmilling to relieve the pressure.
 However, by February 1962 the lack of accommodation was still a serious problem.
 A fire destroyed one of the main buildings in the October of that year.

+Queen Margaret Academy, 1966

 In August 1966, the secondary department moved to a new building in Mainholm Road, adjacent to Mainholm Academy, and was renamed Queen Margaret Academy; the primary department remained at Whitletts Road and was renamed St John's Primary School.
 When the lower school leaving age rose to 16, both Queen Margaret and Mainholm Academies outgrew their accommodation.
 Consequently, it was decided that Mainholm Academy should also occupy the entire site on Mainholm Road, and a new building be constructed to house the pupils of Queen Margaret Academy.
 Initially the site of the current Kyle Academy was considered, but felt to be too small.